How to Build an Effective Media List (w/ Tools & Examples)

 Plus, you can easily export all your media contacts if, for some reason, you decide to switch back to using Excel/Google Sheets.

-Step 4: Find media contacts and add them to your list
+Step 4: Find media contacts with the help of advanced data and AI

-Method #1: You can manually find media contacts by using Google and platforms like Twitter and Linkedin by using the built-in search function.
-You can try ideas like searching for “tech reporter” or “food blogger Toronto”.
+Method #2: You can manually find media contacts and press lists by using Google and platforms like Twitter and Linkedin by using the built-in search function.
+You can try ideas like searching for "tech reporter" or "food blogger Toronto".

 1. in which publications they are getting featured?
 (Google News)